SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 High-level steps involved:
 - Declaring an event
 - Declaring an event handler
-- Registering the raised event so that event handler can handle it
+- Registering the event handler so that it can handle the event
 - Raising an event

 **Events**